Training for emotional care and wellbeing

 “the curriculum and the provider’s wider work support learners to develop their character – including their resilience, confidence and independence – and help them know how to keep physically and mentally healthy.”

-The training NAC offers can assist providers in implementing the Recovery Curriculum (2020), developed by Barry Carpenter in response to the COVID-19 pandemic.
+The training NAC offers can assist providers in implementing Engagement Model and the Recovery Curriculum (2020), developed by Barry Carpenter in response to the COVID-19 pandemic.

 “All of our learners will need a holistic recovery, some may need a focused recovery intervention programme, personalised to their needs; others may need a deeper and longer lasting recovery period, enabling a fuller exploration of the severity of their trauma and emergent attachment issues.”